 Before starting any type of physical activity, it is important to prepare your body through a dynamic warm up.
 Warming up before activity is not only a great way to physically prepare our bodies for activity, it also allows us to mentally prepare and engage for the work out ahead of us.
 Additionally, warming up is a great way to help reduce our risk of muscle strains, ligament tearing, as well as reduce joint pain.

-Over the past few years, research show the best way to “warm up” before activity is through a dynamic warm up.
+Over the past few years, research shows the best way to “warm up” before the activity is through a dynamic warm-up.
 This type of warm up is different from traditional static stretches that consist of maintaining a stretch position for 20-30 seconds at a time.
 A dynamic warm up is done through active movement, taking the body through various range of motion, typically without a static hold time.
 The purpose of a dynamic warm up is to improve joint range of motion, increase blood flow and wake up the nervous system throughout the body.
-This type of warm up should be longer than just jogging in place for a few seconds or doing a couple jumping jacks.
-Consider these tips when designing a dynamic warm up:
+This type of warm-up should be longer than just jogging in place for a few seconds or doing a couple of jumping jacks.
+Consider these tips when designing a dynamic warm-up:

 - Create a program from 5 to 15 minutes that mimics movements that are going to be done during the work out.

 - Vary the program from work out to work out to target specific muscle groups to be used during the main workout.

 - Start off slow with shallow movements to start waking up the body and progress into higher impact activity by the time you are ready to start your work out.
 This allows your heart rate to slowly increase and allows for blood flow, temperature, and oxygen to increase throughout the body.
 For example, a lower body dynamic warm up could start with some standing toe touch sweeping stretches and work up to jumping jacks.

 To help prevent and reduce injury, dynamic warmups have been shown to improve athlete’s performance in areas like speed, explosiveness, vertical and long jump distances.